planttheidea/react-local-redux/README.md

 The [`redux`](https://github.com/reduxjs/redux) library has changed the way that we manage state within our JavaScript applications, and is a wonderful tool.
 Like many great tools, though, developers see it as a hammer in a world of nails, using `redux` for all state regardless of whether it should be global or not.
 The creator of `redux` himself [has even written about how `redux` should be used selectively](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367), because `redux` is meant for global state.

 `react-local-redux` tries to strike a balance, leveraging the powers of the `redux` paradigm but keeping state that does not need to be global scoped to the component that it should live in by creating a higher-order component that operates like a local store.
-It's usage should be natural for those used to using [`react-redux`](https://github.com/reduxjs/react-redux), [`redux` middlewares can be used](#options), and there are even helpers to remove boilerplate related to building [action creators](#createactioncreator) and [reducers](#createreducer).
+It's usage should come naturally to those who have used [`react-redux`](https://github.com/reduxjs/react-redux), you can [use `redux` middlewares](#options), and there are even helpers to remove boilerplate related to building [action creators](#createactioncreator) and [reducers](#createreducer).

 ## Usage